SamuelMacKay/books-and-scrolls/README.md

    - login.html: No errors were returned when passing through the official W3C validator<br>

+   - register.html: No errors were returned when passing through the official W3C validator<br>

-   - create_account.html: No errors were returned when passing through the official W3C validator<br>
+   - profile.html: No errors were returned when passing through the official W3C validator<br>

 - CSS
     - style.css: No errors were returned when passing through offical Jigsaw validator<br>

+- JS
+    - script.js: No errors were returned when passing through offical Jigsaw validator<br>

+    - password_validate.js: No errors were returned when passing through offical Jigsaw validator<br>

 ### Manual Testing
 - I have tested that this page works in different web browsers.